Connect with others who understand.

 Treat Lupus Effectively

-If your tremors tend to indicate that your lupus is flaring, keeping your condition under control with the right treatment may help.
-You have a wide variety of options, and you may need to try several or combine a few to figure out what works for you.
+If your tremors tend to appear during lupus flares, keeping your condition under control with the right treatment plan may help.
+You may need to try several treatment options or combine a few to figure out what works for you.

 Weigh the Pros and Cons of Changing Medications